kathleenfwang/Android-AnkiDroid-UI-Espresso-Tests/README.md

   - `isAddButtonClickableAfterMenuClick()`
     - Test if the "+" button is clickable and a menu with "add" option is displayed <br />

 I wanted to dynamically make tests based on if there were decks present and it should display the correct text, i.e. "Collection is empty" if there are no decks.
 I also wanted to test if the decks were clickable and the "Show Answer" button should not display after it is clicked.
-It was challenging getting the data from the DeckPicker class, I made a new getDeckCount() function and called it with the activityRule in the test function to obtain the current deck count. <br />
+It was challenging getting the data from the DeckPicker class; I made a new getDeckCount() function and called it with the activityRule in the test function to obtain the current deck count. <br />
 ![image](https://user-images.githubusercontent.com/33078129/111573636-23172500-8768-11eb-9d4d-23a608fe1884.png)

 ### Reviewer Test: